QCDIS/NaaVRE-website/Readiness-level-framework.md

 the virtual lab trainer tries out the virtual lab and makes suggestions.
 Helps the virtual lab owner identify issues arising when others start using the virtual lab.
 - VRE DevOps engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

-### From first use to workshop use
+### From the validation phase to workshop use
-The virtual lab can transition to workshop use, if it meets the criteria for first use, and additionally meets the following requirements:
+The virtual lab can transition to workshop use, if it meets the criteria for co-development, and additionally meets the following requirements:
 - Data
   - [ ] All input data of the lab is FAIR.
 - Metadata